pocession/JapanHousePrice/README.md

 ```
 * After plotting the relationship between price and distance of station, I find Nearest.station.Distance.minute. is much like a factor variable, as the data could be clearly separate into three groups: 0min, 0-45min, and >45min.
 I will handle this at the final step.

+#### "Frontage":
-#### "Frontage": I replace "50.0m or longer" as 50.
+I replace "50.0m or longer" as 50.
 There are a lot of missing values here, mostly are lands.
 I will deal with this in the later section.
+#### "City.Town.Ward.Village.code":
-#### "City.Town.Ward.Village.code" is not a numeric variable.
+This is not a numeric variable.
 I transform it as a factor variable.

 There should be 12 numeric variables now.
 Keep in mind that "No" is just an ID, not a real variable.
 ```{r}